peterkessibu/LearnTab/README.md

 - **Clerk**: Manages user authentication and user account management.
 - **TailwindCSS**: A utility-first CSS framework for creating custom designs quickly and responsively.
 - **Stripe API**: Used for managing subscriptions and payment processing.
-- **OpenAI**: Powers dynamic flashcard generation using gpt-4o-mini.
+- **OpenAI**: Powers dynamic flashcard generation using GPT-4.
+- **Pinecone**: Provides vector database capabilities for managing and querying flashcard data.
+- **LangChain**: Facilitates interaction with large language models for enhanced functionality.

 ## Features

 - **Dynamic Flashcard Creation**: Generate flashcards on various topics using AI models.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop views using TailwindCSS.
 - **User Authentication**: Secure sign-up, login, and session management with Clerk.
+- **Subscription Management**: Manage and customize subscription plans using Stripe.
 - **Intuitive UI**: Built with React for a seamless and interactive user experience.

 ## Getting Started